DSA Urbanisation and Development Study group

 The group meets twice a year (including one meeting at the DSA annual conference), offering an opportunity for members to discuss their research and potential collaboration.

-Adriana Allen (DPU, UCL), Tom Goodfellow (University of Sheffield), Melanie Lombard (University of Manchester), Anna Walnycki (IIED)
+Andrea Rigon (DPU, UCL), Philipp Horn (University of Sheffield), Melanie Lombard (University of Sheffield), Anna Walnycki (IIED)

 Interrogating the New Urban Agenda Hosted by IIED, The Bartlett Development Planning Unit at UCL and IDS